unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

   width="45%"
   caption="1957"
   src="images/Picturefrom1957.jpg"%}
 Wallace asked an artist from the Zuni tribe, Anthony Edaakie Sr., to paint a mural at the lodge to represent the presence of Zuni culture at the motor lodge.
 He had created a mural in the basement of the conference room at the De Anza Motor lodge.
 The mural repsresents the Zuni's winter *shalako* ceremony line.
 The mural follows east to west, symobolically.
 The leading procession *Shulawitsi*, meaning The Little Fire God, ending with the six *Salimopia*, meaning the gaurdians of the six cardnial directions of Zuni cosmology.
-The representative ideology of the Kachina's of the Zuni tribe portray beauty, color, and form of Zuni ceremony. [^source3]
+The representative ideology of the Kachina's of the Zuni tribe portray beauty, color, and form of Zuni ceremony. [^source]
 {% include aside.html
   class="pullquote"
   text="Look familiar?
 You may have seen the De Anza Motor Lodge featured on the hit television show [Breaking Bad and Whiskey Tango Foxtrot](http://www.route66news.com/2017/05/24/redevelopment-de-anza-motor-lodge/), a movie starring Tina Fey."